privatenumber/tsx/README.md

 [Here's an exhaustive technical comparison](https://github.com/privatenumber/ts-runtime-comparison) between `tsx`, `ts-node`, and other runtimes.

-### Can it use esbuild plugins?

-No. tsx uses esbuild's [Transform API](https://esbuild.github.io/api/#transform-api), which doesn't support plugins.

 ### Does it have a configuration file?

-No. tsx's integration with Node.js is designed to be seamless so there is no configuration.
+No. tsx's integration with Node.js is designed to be simple & seamless.
+However, it supports a few properties from `tsconfig.json` to determine how to compile TypeScript files.

 ### Does it have any limitations?

-Transformations are handled by esbuild, so it shares the same limitations such as:
+TypeScript & ESM transformations are handled by [esbuild](https://esbuild.github.io/), so it shares the same limitations such as:

 - Compatibility with code executed via `eval()` is not preserved
 - Only [certain `tsconfig.json` properties](https://esbuild.github.io/content-types/#tsconfig-json) are supported
 - [`emitDecoratorMetadata`](https://www.typescriptlang.org/tsconfig#emitDecoratorMetadata) is not supported

 For details, refer to esbuild's [JavaScript caveats](https://esbuild.github.io/content-types/#javascript-caveats) and [TypeScript caveats](https://esbuild.github.io/content-types/#typescript-caveats) documentation.

-### Does Yarn PnP work?

-In CommonJS mode, yes.
-But in Module/ESM mode, [Node.js version v19.6.0 and up](https://github.com/nodejs/node/blob/v19.6.0/doc/changelogs/CHANGELOG_V19.md#esm-leverage-loaders-when-resolving-subsequent-loaders) is required.

-### There's an outdated dependency in tsx—can you update?

-Dependencies are typically declared with SemVer ranges to allow updates.
-You can use the [`npm update <package name>`](https://docs.npmjs.com/cli/v8/commands/npm-update) command to automatically update them to the latest version within the defined range.

-If the dependencies are out of the specified range, it indicates a potential breaking change that requires manual review.
-You're welcome to submit a pull request to initiate the upgrade.

 ## Sponsors